HÂþ»

 Our International team are available to provide advice and support regarding visa and immigration matters.

-Find out more about Standard Visitor visas and ETA here.
+Find out more about Standard Visitor immigration permission

 Insurance in the UK

-You will need to arrange adequate health insurance to cover any medical treatment during your stay in the UK.
+You will need to arrange adequate health insurance to cover any medical treatment during your stay before travelling to the UK.
 You should also consider taking out insurance to cover unexpected costs such as returning home in the event of serious illness and lost or stolen property.

 Find out more about insurance